Pembroke Bay Beach (Vale)

 - Beautifully located in the South East Corner of Cornwall, Whitsand Bay Fort offers Luxury Lodge accommodation, touring and camping and is a prestigious, coastal wedding and event venue.
 The fort’s facilities include the historic Vaults Restaurant, Beaches Shop and Café, Indoor heated swimming pool and Hidden Heritage visitors centre.
 All facilities are open to non residents.

 - Salad Days offers luxurious award-winning accommodation at Dunster Beach, awarded 5 stars by Visit England.
 Designed for couples only, this self-catering, boutique beach hut is one of England’s best kept secrets.
 Bordering Exmoor National Park and the Somerset coast, it offers unique luxury in a beach hut environment.
 Relax and unwind while overlooking the tranquil nature reserve just metres from the beach or soak up the atmosphere of medieval Dunster with its charming Yarn Market and stunning Castle.
-Fully refurbished in 2015/16 the accommodation offers; underfloor heating, en-suite with shower, king size bed, fully equipped kitchen with dishwasher, cooker, fridge etc. lounge with dining area, front and back fenced gardens with seating, sun loungers & bike racks Prices range from £400 to £600 per week (March to October inclusive) minimum stay is 3 nights, see our tariff for full details and availability.
+Fully refurbished in 2015/16 the accommodation offers; underfloor heating, en-suite with shower, king size bed, fully equipped kitchen with dishwasher, cooker, fridge etc. lounge with dining area, front and back fenced gardens with seating, sun loungers & bike racks.
+Prices range from £425 to £600 per week (March to October inclusive) minimum stay is 3 nights, see our tariff for full details and availability.
 All linen (towels and bedding) and electric is supplied within the price.
 Well behaved dogs welcome.
-Change over day Friday.
+Change over days are Friday or Monday.
 If more than one week is booked fresh towels and linen will be provided each week.
 The ideal base to explore Somerset, Devon, Exmoor National Park. & Quantock Hills Area of Outstanding Natural Beauty and surrounding areas of the South West corner of England.

 - Exmoor Holidays offers a high standard of 4 star family and dog friendly self catering accommodation in the picturesque traditional Exmoor village of Porlock.
 Ideally situated for exploring the beauty and diversity of Exmoor National Park, the South West Coast Path and Coleridge Way either by car, bicycle, horse, or on foot.
 We offer flexible accommodation where Exmoor Holidays can be rented as one large 4 bedroom house sleeping up to 8 guests, perfect for larger groups and generation vacations.
 Alternatively for smaller groups and couples the house can be divided into 2 with the connecting door locked and rented as 2 separate self contained properties with their own gardens and free off road car parking.
 Maxwelton (3 bedroom house) and Bracken 1 bed apartment.
 Maxwelton is a spacious holiday cottage offering breathtaking sea views and large secure private garden.
 Our Laura Ashley dining table comfortably seats 8 for special celebrations and larger family holidays.
 Enjoy cosy winter evenings relaxing around Maxwelton’s log burning stove.
 Maxwelton’s 4 poster bedroom enhances the romantic experience.
 Free off road car parking.
 Free Wifi.
 Bracken Apartment offers self-contained ground floor accommodation with fully equipped kitchen, lounge dining room and garden.
 For those wanting to get completely away from it all our cottage is situated in a peaceful location in Porlock but only a couple of minutes walk from the village centre and historic Ship Inn.
 Our accommodation caters for 1 – 8 people + travel cot and offers flexible accommodation packages for couples, extended families and larger groups of friends to share memorable holiday moments; family celebrations; Christmas, New Year and Easter festivities as well as short breaks and extended stays of up to 3 weeks duration.
 Perfect for a generation vacation!
 Come and discover for yourself why a recent audit has shown us that 86% of our bookings are from returning customers.
 It does not surprise us that some of our guests have been holidaying in Porlock for over 30 years.
 There is something very special about the community spirit of Porlock, and Exmoor’s outstandingly beautiful and unspoit coastline and countryside offers a wide range of activities and country pursuits to suit all ages and abilities.
 Traditional dog friendly thatched country pub just a minute’s walk away.
 There are numerous spectacular beach, moorland, woodland and countryside walks directly from our doorstep including the South West Coast Path and Coleridge Way.
 We enjoy walking our dog through the woods to Porlock Weir for lunch, returning along the beach.